 For those reasons, no holiday could be more American in nature than Forefathers’ Day, a holiday that celebrates the first ever pilgrims courageously sailing across the vast ocean they knew very little about at the time, in search of a better life and freedom from religious prosecution.

-The History of Forefathers’ Day
+History of Forefathers’ Day

 And as they had set sail from Plymouth, England, they decided to give their landing spot the whimsical name of Plymouth Rock.
 Therefore, Forefathers’ Day is a holiday celebrated mainly in Plymouth, Massachusetts, on December 22.
 The holiday was introduced to Plymouth, Massachusetts, in 1769, so it has quite a long history and tradition.

-How to Celebrate Forefathers’ Day
+How to celebrate Forefathers’ Day

 In fact, Succotash (from the Narragansett word sohquttahhash) means “broken corn kernels”, and at the very very beginning that’s pretty much all it was.
 Other ingredients may have been added later as well, including tomatoes and green or sweet red peppers.
-To celebrate Forefathers’ Day properly, you could try preparing nd eating the hallowed Forefather’s traditional succotash, just to get a tiny taste of all the hardships and discomforts that they had to go through to help make America what it is today.
+To celebrate Forefathers’ Day properly, you could try preparing and eating the hallowed Forefather’s traditional succotash, just to get a tiny taste of all the hardships and discomforts that they had to go through to help make America what it is today.

 Forefathers’ Style Succotash

-2 cups fresh lima beans
+- 2 cups fresh lima beans

-1 1/2 cups diced onion
+- 1 1/2 cups diced onion

-2 tablespoons oil
+- 2 tablespoons oil

-4 cups fresh corn kernels (about 6 ears)
+- 4 cups fresh corn kernels (about 6 ears)

-2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

-3 tablespoons chopped fresh chives
+- 3 tablespoons chopped fresh chives

 Drain, reserving 1/2 cup cooking liquid.
 Sauté diced onion in hot oil in a large skillet over medium-high heat 5 minutes.
 Stir in corn; cook, stirring often, 6 minutes or until corn is tender.
 Stir in beans and 1/2 cup reserved cooking liquid; cook, stirring occasionally, 5 minutes.
 Stir in butter, and add salt and pepper to taste.
 Sprinkle with chives.